Articles on: Portfolio Management

 2. Navigate to the Chat and Updates section inside the portfolio.

-3. Click Paperclip icon in the bottom right.
+3. Click the Paperclip icon in the bottom right.

 4. Select files from your computer (PDF, images, or other supported formats).